SkyrilHD/Dell-E7250-Hackintosh/README.md

 # Download and Install

-Download a clone of this repo and paste all the necessary files in the folders.
+Download a clone of this repo and paste all the necessary files to the folders.

 # What to expect